Simulation-based Clinical and Hospital Learning for Accelerated Readiness

 If you are concerned that your students or new graduate nurses are not meeting basic competencies in critical thinking, we have the answer.
 We can address the increasingly complicated task of helping new nurses become independent in managing multi-patient assignments.

 A Space Shuttle Simulation Connection

 We have developed a new approach to nursing education and nurse competency training, the SCHOLAR simulation method.
 Adapting Space Shuttle integrated simulation techniques, we have created a holistic patient-centered hospital environment.
 SCHOLAR accelerates readiness for nursing practice either for new graduates or for senior level nursing students, and is designed to educate nurses to manage highly complex multi-patient scenarios in a continuous real world experience where anything can happen.

 Because our sim functions as a continuous 72-hour simulated hospital environment, it is also rich with opportunities for interprofessional collaboration.
 We provide an integrative experience.
 Our sims offer opportunities for providers and other members of the healthcare team to work together as care evolves over time, just as care occurs in the hospital environment.

 Our simulation method is highly flexible and can be adapted to meet the needs of your organization for an integrated learning experience.

 We are committed to SAFE education and practice, as always, but especially in the era of COVID-19.
-When your institution is ready to begin face to face learning in the simulation lab, we are ready to provide safe, premier learning experiences.
 We follow CDC guidelines for PPE use and for sanitizing of equipment in our simulation scenarios.
-Currently, our scenarios are COVID-19 focused, and PPE is required for participants in our simulations.

 The SCHOLAR Integrated Simulation